Silver World Award: Criterion

-Today, public nominations for the award are no longer accepted, but it is used by the executive leadership of the BSA for recognition of world leaders in International Scouting, on the following basis and procedure:
+Today, public nominations for the award are no longer accepted, but it is used by the executive leadership of Scouting America for recognition of world leaders in International Scouting, on the following basis and procedure:

 The award may be presented to citizens of any country whose Scout association is a member of the World Organization of the Scout Movement, in recognition of his or her service of exceptional character to the youth of his or her own country, or on an international basis.
 The recipient does not have to be a member of a Scout association.
-United States citizens may receive the Silver World Award for international service to youth, provided they are not registered members of the Boy Scouts of America.
+United States citizens may receive the Silver World Award for international service to youth, provided they are not registered members of Scouting America.

-Approved awards may be presented by an authorized member of the Boy Scouts of America either by a personal visit with the recipient or at an official meeting of a National Scout Association, including the BSA.
+Approved awards may be presented by an authorized member of Scouting America either by a personal visit with the recipient or at an official meeting of a national Scout association.

-As evidence of the award, there will be presented a suitable certificate duly authorized by the Boy Scouts of America.
+As evidence of the award, a suitable certificate duly authorized by Scouting America is presented.

 Recipients

 As of May 2021, there have been 126 Silver World Awardees.

-Note: This list is presented in the order of awards as published by the Boy Scouts of America International Department.
+Note: This list is presented in the order of awards as published by the Scouting America International Department.